microsoft/promptflow/examples/tutorials/quick-start/promptflow-quality-improvement.md

 ```sh
 pf flow test --flow ./my_chatbot_origin --inputs question=1+1=?
 ```
-Then you will get the following output, for example:
+This will yield the following output:
 ```sh
 {
     "answer": "2"
 }
 ```

-You can test it with a complex math problem, such as:
+Sometime, the question may be challenging.
+Now, let's test it with a complex math problem, such as:

 @Jieting to put a nagtive example here, and refine the following description.

-But you can see that the LLM doesn't calculate the answer correctly.
-You may be curious about what's the excact performance of the flow with other math problems.
+The answer is incorrect!
+If the flow fails to produce the correct answer, this is a cue for you to question the flow's overall performance with other math problems.

-Next, let's test it with more questions and evaluate the quality of the flow.
+In the next step, we will test the flow with a wider variety of questions to better evaluate its quality.

 ## Evaluate the quality of your prompt

-To evaluate the performance of the flow, you can use a larger dataset for testing.
+With prompt flow, you can quickly trigger a batch-run to test your prompt with a larger dataset, and evaluate the quality of the answers.

 There is a `test_data.jsonl` file in the `pf-test` folder, which is a dataset containing 20 test data entries, including the input question, the ground truth for numerical answer, and the reasoning (raw_answer).
 Here's one line example: